Hailey Bieber's Reformation Dress Is Perfect For Summer — & Still Available To Shop

 Rather, for $218, you can still get your hands on the Gavin dress in almost every size available on the brand’s website, from 0 to 12.
 The style also comes in eight other colorways, including basic black, navy, and forest green, as well as a number of floral prints.

-In addition to her Reformation sundress, Bieber was also spotted over the long weekend wearing matching hot pink outfits with Justin at his Beverly Hills basketball game — her look being a baby tank from Brandy Melville, which she paired pink track shorts and Nike Air Force 1s, and his a pair of pink basketball shorts courtesy of his brand Drew House.
+In addition to her Reformation sundress, Bieber was also spotted over the long weekend wearing matching hot pink outfits with Justin at his Beverly Hills basketball game — her look being a baby tank from Brandy Melville, which she paired with pink track shorts and Nike Air Force 1s, and his a pair of pink basketball shorts courtesy of his brand Drew House.
 While her exact pink tank isn’t still available, the same one in white is. *Buys at-home dye kit immediately.*

 Shop all of Hailey Bieber’s Memorial Day Weekend looks, including her Reformation Gavin dress, below.